 Receivable balances are monitored on an ongoing basis and the Group's exposure to bad debts is not significant.
-The credit risk of the Group's other financial assets, which comprise cash and cash equivalents, restricted bank balances, an available-for-sale financial asset and financial assets included in prepayments, deposits and other receivables, arises from default of the counterparty, with the maximum exposure equal to the carrying amounts of these instruments.
-At 31 December 2015, an amount of HK\$642,662,000 in connection with the disposal of nine previous brewery subsidiaries was due from CRSB.
-The balance was fully settled during the year.
+The credit risk of the Group's other financial assets, which comprise cash and bank balances, restricted bank balances, a pledged bank deposit, available-for-sale financial assets and financial assets included in prepayments, deposits and other receivables, arises from default of the counterparty, with the maximum exposure equal to the carrying amounts of these instruments.